 Before you invest any money, preview the class by watching it first.
 Remember that it takes an overweight exerciser more time to move through movement so watch to see if the pace of the class is too fast.
 Also, watch how the instructor cues the choreography.
 A good teacher will give plenty of advance warning for movement or direction changes.

 - Tips for Starting a Group Exercise Class.
 Greet the instructor on your first visit.
 Introduce yourself and explain that you are starting a new workout program.
 By connecting with her, you send a message that you are open to feedback and encouragement.
-The instructor may also provide extra guidance and modifications to make sure you are comfortable during class.
+The instructor should provide extra guidance and modifications to make sure you are comfortable during class.

 The benefits of strength training are extensive for everyone.
 But for an overweight exerciser, there are special benefits.
 Strength training can help to correct postural issues that may arise from carrying extra weight and helps to increase the range of motion in all of your joints.
 Building muscle also helps to boost your metabolism when your body is at rest.